mini-software/MiniExcel/README.md

 ### Create Excel file [[Try it]](https://dotnetfiddle.net/fv58u3)

-Note : Must be a non-abstract type with a public parameterless constructor .
+note : must be a non-abstract type with a public parameterless constructor .

 Anonymous or strongly type:
 ```C#